NTIA/alignnet/README.md

 In general three overrides must be set:
 * `model.path` - path to a trained model
-* `data.data_files` - list containing absolute paths to csv files to perform inference on.
+* `data.data_files` - list containing absolute paths to csv files that list audio files to perform inference on.
 * `output.file` - path to file where inference output will be stored.

 After running inference a csv will be created at `output.file` with the following columns: